PrajnyaPrabhu19/Amaterasu/AdvancedComputerArch/Tomasulo/README.txt

 java Tomasulo instruction2.txt 3 3 3 2 2 1 2 3 3 1 T
 java Tomasulo instruction3.txt 3 3 3 2 2 1 2 3 3 1 T
 java Tomasulo instTest.txt 3 3 3 2 2 1 2 3 3 1 T

+SpeculativeTomasulo.java is the program which executes speculative tomasulo.
+Tomasulo.java is the program which executes non-speculative tomasulo.
+The branch prediction is the static branch prediction which is one of the input parameter which indicates if the Branch instruction is always taken (T) or always not taken (NT).
+If the branch is taken, then we execute all the instruction uptil the branch instruction in a loop for 4 times.
+(It is assumed that the loop exits after 4th iteration)